francis-io/docker-vault-consul/README.md

 * Docker-compose
 * Make (optional)

-## Quick Start (Dev Mode)
+## Quick Start

-#TODO: change command to dev
+* `make start` to start the cluster.
+* `make stop` to stop the cluster.

+* You can scale up the (currently only Consul) cluster beyond the default 3 with something like `make start count=7`

+### Dev mode

 * `make start-dev` OR `./scripts/start-dev.sh` to start the vault container in dev mode and push it to the background.
 * `make stop-dev` OR `./scripts/stop-dev.sh` to kill any container called `dev-vault`

-## Future
+## Future Tasks

-* auto create a non root user on startup
+* Auto create a non root user on startup
 * Bring additional vault servers into the cluster
 * Create demo app (maybe python) to pull limited lifetime database passwords
 * Create a cluster using raft backend instead of Consul
 * Demo Vault agent: https://gitlab.com/kawsark/vault-agent-docker
 * Investigate docker swarm to see if it gets round the dns resolution issues in compose
-* Container healthchecks: Might be overkill and cause visual clutter. https://www.consul.io/api-docs/health https://www.consul.io/docs/discovery/checks
 * lint and format json and other types
 * Move the auto unseal code to something nicer, like python
 * SSL everywhere
+* Enable licenses to test Enterprise features

 ## Current Limitations

-* Vault to Consul traffic is only sent to a single instance due to docker/compose DNS limitations
+* Vault to Consul traffic is only sent to a single instance due to docker/compose DNS limitations.
+Swarm might be a solution to this.
 * Currently everything is running un-encrypted
-* only expects one unseal key
+* Assumes one unseal key

 ## TODO
-Centralized place to load versions enable licenses
+Centralized place to load versions

 ## Credits
 * https://github.com/testdrivenio/vault-consul-docker